Proposed Chuckwalla National Monument

 • Protect World War II-era training sites including the Patton training camps and historical mining sites.

-• Ensure that special places like the Mecca Hills, Orocopia Mountains, and Bradshaw Trail are here for future generations of local communities to recreate.
-The proposal seeks a Bureau of Land Management study to assess recreational needs for the area.
+• Ensure that special places like the Mecca Hills and Bradshaw Trail are here for future generations to recreate.

 Previous